-7 Couples Retreats That Make for the Perfect Weekend Getaway
+14 Couples Retreats Near NYC That Make for the Perfect Weekend Getaway

-Here are a handful of romantic retreats that make for a perfect long weekend trip, whether you’re looking to explore a new destination or cozy up in your hotel room.
+Here are a handful of romantic couples retreats near NYC that make for a perfect long weekend trip, whether you’re looking to explore a new destination or cozy up in your hotel room.

 1. Scribner’s Catskill Lodge (Hunter, New York)

-Located in Hunter right near the popular ski resort, Scribner’s Catskill Lodge is one of the more chic and glamorous hotels in the Catskills.
+Located in Hunter right near the popular ski resort, Scribner’s Catskill Lodge is one of the more cabin chic and glamorous hotels in the Catskills.
 Scribner’s, which originally opened in the ’60s, was recently restored into a trendy lodge with Brooklyn-meets-Alpine vibes.
-While the Catskills have an exciting restaurant scene, don’t miss a meal at Prospect, the hotel’s on-site restaurant, which serves delicious cocktails and rustic fare using locally sourced ingredients.
+While the Catskills have an exciting restaurant scene, don’t miss a meal at Prospect, the hotel’s on-site restaurant which is currently operating at 50 percent capacity, and serves 100 percent delicious cocktails and rustic fare using locally sourced ingredients.
 We also love the outdoor firepits, perfect for making s’mores and watching the snow fall.
 While you might not want to leave the hotel, there’s plenty to do around Hunter, like skiing, exploring Kaaterskill Falls and antiques shopping in downtown Tannersville.
 The property is also dog-friendly, for those couples whose idea of a romantic getaway includes Fido.

 13 Scribner Hollow Rd., Hunter, New York; scribnerslodge.com